-Showing societies: which one should you join for 2018 — and what will it cost? - Horse & Hound
+Showing societies: which one should you join for 2019? - Horse & Hound

 If you want to compete in the following qualifiers and respective finals:

-- Horse of the Year Show (HOYS) Mountain and Moorland (M&M), Lead Rein (LR), First Ridden (FR) and Open Ridden
+- Horse of the Year Show (HOYS) Mountain and Moorland (M&M), Lead Rein (LR), First Ridden (FR), Junior Ridden, Open Ridden and Working Hunter Pony (WHP)

 - HOYS Show Hunter Pony (SHP)

-- HOYS Working Hunter Pony (WHP)
+- HOYS WHP

 - Royal International Horse Show M&M WHP